lvanschilfgaarde/lordcephei.github.io/pages/cl_general.md

 ##### _Switches Common to Most or All Programs_

+    --help
     --h             lists command-line switches for that program and quits.  (warning: sometimes documentation
                     is slightly out of date)

     --input         Lists tags (categories and tokens) a program will read.
 Same as turning on HELP=T in category IO; see HELP= in the description of the IO category.

     --showp         Prints out input file after after parsing by preprocessor, and exits.
 This can be useful because it shows the action of the preprocessor.
 When trying to parse a
-                    complicated input file, it can be simpler to run it through the preprocessor, and use the output of the preprocessor as the input file
+                    complicated input file, it can be simpler to run it through the preprocessor, and use the output of the preprocessor as the input file.

-	--show          Prints the input file parsing by preprocessor (similar to --showp), and the value of the tags the program has parsed or will take as defaults.
+    --show          Prints the input file parsing by preprocessor, and the value of the tags the program has parsed or will take as defaults.

     --show=2        Same as --show, except program exits after printing out results of parsing the input file.
                     Same as turning on SHOW=T in category IO; see SHOW= in the description of the IO category.

     --pr#1[,#2]     sets print verbosities, overriding any
      -pr#1[,#2]     specification in the input file's IO category.
                     #2 is verbosity for the potential generation
                     segment of code and assumes the value of #1 unless specified.
 See input-file-style.txt for
                     a description of the verbosity.

     --time=#1[,#2]  prints out a summary of timings in various branches of the code at the close of program execution.
 Timings are kept to a nesting level of #1.
 If #2 is nonzero, timings are printed `on the fly'

     --iactive       turns on `interactive' mode.
 This overrides specification of interactive mode this in the ctrl file `IO IACTIV=' See input-file-style.txt
                     for a description of the interactive mode.

-	-iactive=no
+    --iactive=no
     --no-iactive    turns off `interactive' mode, overriding
                     specification in the ctrl file.

     -c"name=strn"   declares a character variable and assigns to value `strn'

     -v"name=expr"   declares a numeric variable and assigns to the value of expression `expr'.
 Be advised that only the first declaration of a variable is used.
 Later declarations have no effect.
 In